Asymptotic Simplicity and Scattering in General Relativity from Quantum Field Theory: The asymptotic expansion of expectation values

 We still need to evaluate the integrals over the components $n_{\perp}$, $\kk$ and $\omega$ that parameterize the graviton momentum (cf. Eq.~\eqref{eq:parameterizationk}).
 Upon expanding in $y$, the term-by-term integral over $n_{\perp}$ can be evaluated using the generating function

 which is valid for a vector $n$ parametrizing the unit $n$-sphere.
-In our case, $n_\perp$ is further constrained to be orthogonal on $t^\mu$ and $r^\mu$; relevant projector enforcing this transversality is
+In our case, $n_\perp$ is further constrained to be orthogonal on $t^\mu$ and $r^\mu$; the relevant projector enforcing this transversality is

 and the integral is a function of only $a^\mu_\perp = \eta_\perp^{\mu \nu} a_\nu$.
 The integrals over $\kk$ and $\omega$ are more interesting.
 They depend on the details of the source $\htilde^{\mu\nu}(k)\sim J^{\mu\nu}(k)$ and are evaluated on a case-by-case basis.
-At tree-level, the $\omega$ integral can be evaluated via the residue theorem.
+At tree-level, the $\omega$ integral can be evaluated via the residue theorem, as the only relevant singularities in the lower-half plane are the one in the external (retarded) propagator.
 Beyond tree level, the integral over $\omega$ is complicated by the appearance of logarithmic branch-points at $\omega=\kk$ in $J^{\mu\nu}(k)$ in $d=4$.
 We leave the evaluation of these integrals to Sections~\ref{sec:leadingwaveform}~and~\ref{sec:sublead}.
 As a cross-check, we will also show there that the leading contribution in $\r^{-1}$ reproduces the waveform at future null infinity, originally obtained in Ref.~\cite{Cristofoli:2021vyo} via a saddle-point approximation.